pierre-josselin/payday-2-ultimate-trainer-5/README.md

 2. Use mouse wheel up and down to select the unit to spawn
 3. Click on the mouse wheel button to spawn the unit

+### Group spawn menu

+Allows you to spawn a group of civilians around you, with various possible animations.

 ### Time menu

 Allows you to choose the time and weather of the heists.